bayinfosys/bayinfosys.github.io/01-docker-deep-dive/01-docker-deep-dive.md

 Such an impactful technology has also had economic benefits.
 These are discussed in a wonderful book called [Trillions](https://www.wiley.com/en-gb/Trillions%3A+Thriving+in+the+Emerging+Information+Ecology-p-9781118176078) by Peter Lucas et al.

-Since its introduction in 2013, docker has facilitied the rapid growth of cloud computing, supported the creation of new software fields (e.g., DevOps), and helped establish the software-as-a-service business model.
+Since its introduction in 2013, docker has facilitated the rapid growth of cloud computing, supported the creation of new software fields (e.g., DevOps), and helped establish the software-as-a-service business model.
 For more history, see [here](https://en.wikipedia.org/wiki/Docker_(software)).

 Since the technology is now well established, new cohorts of developers are entering the workforce every year without experiencing "life-before-docker" and, in my experience, the best ones ask "how exactly does this magical black box work?".